Janet Gardner: Personal life

 Sometime after Gardner was asked to leave Vixen during the tension-marred 2001 tour, she attended the University of Bridgeport and, from there, graduated with a degree in dental hygiene, becoming a dental hygienist in 2005.
 For almost 15 years she maintained a license that expired on March 31, 2020, and worked as a hygienist when not working on musical projects.
 Previously, during her former band's heydays in Los Angeles, Gardner worked at a golf course pro shop.

 Gardner has been married to guitarist Justin James since 2016.
 She has a son from her previous marriage to Andy Katz, an engineer whom she met during the recording of Tangerine.
 Gardner is also the stepmother to James's two children.
-She shares the same birthday with her former Vixen bandmate Share Ross.
+She shares the same birthday with her former Vixen bandmate Roxy Petrucci.
+Gardner and James released their 4th CD together No Strings on Frontiers Music in June 2023.